How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 December 17, 2018

-Ten Essential Steps for Any Tabletop Game Creator 1.
-Play test like crazy, then double it.
+1. Play test like crazy, then double it.
 The single best chance to being successful is playtesting.
-I know I know, you're probably thinking, "Aaron this has been drilled in through every reddit post…
+I know I know, you're probably thinking, "Aaron this has been drilled in through every reddit post ever, and every other board game forum!"
+Yes I…

 peacemaker hero